anabolyc/alexa-mopidy-voice-control/README.md

     * Upon receiving call appropriate JSON RPC service (or do chain of calls)
     * Reply back to sender positive or negative response

+More details within readme files of each section